SciML/NonlinearSolve.jl/docs/src/solvers/BracketingSolvers.md

 ## Recommended Methods

+`ITP()` is the recommended method for the scalar interval root-finding problems.
 `Falsi()` can have a faster convergence and is discretely differentiable, but is less stable than `Bisection`.
 `Ridder` is a hybrid method that uses the value of function at the midpoint of the interval to perform an exponential interpolation to the root.
 This gives a fast convergence with a guaranteed convergence of at most twice the number of iterations as the bisection method.